 But I’m thinking of a third option

-Or, as I’m going to explore, you might be able to combine the two by publishing your own work on your own site and then republishing it on Facebook with a link to the original published post.
+Or, as I’m going to explore, you might be able to combine the two by publishing your own work on your own site and then republishing it on Facebook or Medium with a link to the original published post.
 This link (including the date stamp) tells Google which is the original and which the copy.

 This “may” allow readers to choose (current readers will choose the most convenient – Facebook) but also allow Google to rank your content on the search engines so that non-Facebook searches will continue to deliver traffic.